FAQs

 2. Please shower at some point before your session.
 Schvitzing a bit when it’s 85 in August is one thing…but a three-day-old funk is kinda rude, gang...

-4. Wear comfy easy-on, easy-off clothing if possible.
-I’ve never met a woman who actually looks forward to putting a bra back on after her session…sounds terrible.
+4. Wear comfy clothing if possible.
+We’ve never met a woman who actually looks forward to putting her bra back on at the end….

 • Excellent question!
 There’s a link in the footer menu of every page on this website.

-• If you have a redemption code for any type of discount on any type of service here at Summit -- like an old gift card, a membership credit, or a discount code -- you should be able to redeem it at checkout when booking.
+• If you have a redemption code -- like a gift card or a discount code -- you should* be able to redeem it at checkout when booking.
 But that's a perfect world.
-In the real world, things can get glitchy...
+Alas, we live in the Real world…and software updates are a bear.

-If everything is correct but it is still uncooperative, book your appointment without the code, tell our system you will pay later (you'll be asked to save a CC to your file: it will not be charged) and, bring the redemption code with you at the time of your service.
-We will apply your credits here at the office.
-No biggie.
+If everything is correct but uncooperative, book your appointment without the code, tell our system you will pay later (you'll be asked to save a CC to your file: it will not be charged) and, bring the redemption code with you at the time of your service.
+We will apply applicable credits here at the office.
+No biggie!

 • Massage Therapy is a broad term applied to all variety of techniques.
 The core similarity of all these techniques is that a massage therapist will rub / knead / push on / stretch a client’s skin, muscles, tendons, and ligaments.
 Sometimes the goal of a session is pain management.
 Sometimes it is for relaxation and stress management.
 Ensuring that you receive the kind of massage therapy session you that is right for you ultimately boils down to communication; so be sure to tell your therapist what your goal for the session is!